Julieteiluj/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This is a readme file from shell permission task 17
+This is a readme file from shell basic task 6